kristinlin/clozure/README.md

 No difference.

 Mechanism for Testing:
-Three methods were created to ease the readability of the Quicksort testing:
+Three methods were created to ease Quicksort testing:
 1. generate a random array of a given size,
 2. time the time taken to run QuickSort,
 3. take the average of running QuickSort a given number of times.